FluffySpectre/vscode-pair-prog/README.md

 **Manually:**
 1. Open VSCode
 2. Run command: **PairProg: Join Session**
-3. The extension scans your LAN for active sessions - select a discovered session or enter the host's address manually (e.g., `192.168.1.5:9876`)
+3. The extension scans your LAN (and the relay server, if configured) for active sessions — select a discovered session or enter the host's address manually (e.g., `192.168.1.5:9876`)
 4. Enter the passphrase if the session is protected
 5. You're connected - edits sync in real-time.
 Wohooo!